mhm1117/sts-stats/README.md

 ## To-Do List

+**TOP TO-DO: HAVE RUNS FOLDER IN PROJECT W/ RUNS FROM PC + LAPTOP - NOT FOR USE BUT TO MAKE SURE BOTH ARE UP-TO DATE**

 - [x] 1.
 Search function for neow's bonus box
 - [x] 2.
 Show dialog box w/ neow's bonus win rates by cost when hover/click bonus in list
   - [x] a.
 Dialog box of by cost table doesn't show up when search used - poss solution: save cost table